 The ABI Foundation helps to develop and motivate Iowa’s workforce and business leaders through statewide programs including Business Horizons, Leadership Iowa University, Leadership Iowa and various workforce development initiatives.

 - Targeted education on critical business issues

-Last year, ABI hosted more than 50 events across the state educating employers on employment law, succession planning, social media use and wellness, among other important topics.
+Last year, ABI hosted more than 50 events across the state educating employers on important topics.
 ABI’s Advisory Council, a group of professionals who are experts in their industries, meet monthly to brainstorm the most pressing issues facing businesses and develop programming to address them.